 Messaging apps are a great way to engage with families and students online.
-Common Sense Media has a great list of options, which you can review by clicking here.
+Common Sense Media has a great list of options that you can review here.
 Most apps have a free option for educators.

 2. Explore a learning management system.